miaohua1982/tiny_framework/README.md

 Tiny Framework

-it is a tiny framework for teaching purpose to learn how forward & backward work in neural network
+It is a tiny framework for teaching purpose to learn how forward & backward work in neural network.
+The repo also includes some manual scripts for nn